SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 Output info:

 If only one output value is specified, this compute outputs a per-grid vector.
-Otherwise outputs a per-grid array with two or more columns, in the order the output values were specified in the input.
+Otherwise it outputs a per-grid array with two or more columns, in the order the output values were specified.

 This compute performs calculations for all flavors of child grid cells in the simulation, which includes unsplit, cut, split, and sub cells.
 See Section 6.8 of the manual gives details of how SPARTA defines child, unsplit, split, and sub cells.
 Note that cells inside closed surfaces contain no particles.
 These could be unsplit or cut cells (if they have zero flow volume).
 Both of these kinds of cells will compute a zero result for all the individual values.
 Likewise, split cells store no particles and will produce a zero result.
 This is because their sub-cells actually contain the particles that are geometrically inside the split cell.